Orient in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 3. History of Orient.

 Indians, part of the Algonkian nation, were Orient's first inhabitants, and called the land Poquatuck.
+Englishmen who settled here around 1661 called it Oysterponds.
+Orient became its name in 1836.
 (Submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 15, 2018.
-This page originally submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 67 times since then.
+It was originally submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 109 times since then and 25 times this year.
 Photos: 1, 2, 3, 4. submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.